 Above all, make sure that even if you want this grief to stay private that you do not feel alone.

 In the past, our culture has considered losing a pregnancy to be a private thing, an event rarely discussed in public, leaving families to grieve alone for this acutely painful loss.
 But that is slowly shifting.
-No grief should have to be experienced in silence, and women who have experienced miscarriage and their families are sharing their stories more and more.
+No grief should have to be experienced in silence, and those who have experienced miscarriage and their families are sharing their stories more and more.

 As you feel the range of emotions that can come with this loss, the most important thing to remember is that you are not alone.
-Current data suggests that 10-15% off all pregnancies end in miscarriage, suggesting there are many more women and families going through this than you might have imagined.
+Current data suggests that 10-15% off all pregnancies end in miscarriage, suggesting there are many more families going through this than you might have imagined.